-For the definition of the {\it dimension} of a complex zero set we refer the reader to Lecture 11 of \cite{harris:algebraic}.
+For the definitions of the {\it dimension} and \emph{degree} of a complex zero set we refer to \cite{harris:algebraic}.
+For real zero sets, these notions can be problematic, so we will avoid them by relying on the complex versions (except in $\RR^2$).
 For a real zero set $Z_{\RR}(f_1,\ldots,f_k)$, we define its {\it complex dimension} to be the dimension of $Z_{\CC}(f_1,\ldots,f_k)$.
-If a complex zero set has dimension 1, then we call it a {\it complex (algebraic) curve}.
-If a real zero set has complex dimension 1, we call it a {\it real (algebraic) curve}.
-Note that with this definition a real curve could be zero-dimensional as a real manifold, but this is not a problem in our proof, because we only consider the complex dimension of real zero sets.
+If a complex zero set has dimension one, then we call it a {\it complex (algebraic) curve}; note that a complex curve may contain zero-dimensional components (a complex zero set may have components of different dimension, and its dimension is the maximum).
+If a real zero set has complex dimension one, we call it a {\it real (algebraic) curve}; note that a real curve may be a finite set.
+In $\RR^2$ this definition coincides with the one above.